 In June 2018, the FASB Issued ASU 2018-07, Compensation-Stock Compensation (Topic 718): Improvements to Nonemployee Share-Based Payment Accounting, which expands the scope of Topic 718 to include share-based payment transactions for acquiring goods and services from nonemployees.
 The new guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
-The adoption of this standard on January 1, 2020 did not have a material impact on our consolidated financial statements.
+The adoption of ASU 2018-07 is not expected to have a material impact on our consolidated financial statements.

 In June 2016, the FASB issued ASU 2016-13, "Financial Instruments-Credit Losses (Topic 326)" which modifies the measurement of expected credit losses of certain financial instruments.
 Credit losses on trade and other receivables, available-for-sale debt securities, and other instruments will reflect our current estimate of the expected credit losses and will generally result in the earlier recognition of allowance for losses.
-The new guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019, with early adoption permitted.
-The adoption of the new standard resulted in the recording of a cumulative-effect adjustment to accumulated deficit of \$0.4 million on January 1, 2020.
-We will continue to actively monitor the impact of the recent COVID-19 pandemic on expected credit losses.
+The new guidance is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
+The adoption of 2016-13 is not expected to have a material impact on our consolidated financial statements.

 In August 2018, the FASB issued ASU No. 2018-15, Intangibles-Goodwill and Other-Internal-Use Software (Subtopic 350-40), which aligns the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal-use software license).
-We adopted this guidance on January 1, 2020 on a prospective basis, which did not result in a material impact to our consolidated financial statements.
+ASU 2018-15 will be effective beginning in our first quarter of 2020, with early adoption permitted.
+The ASU may be applied retrospectively or prospectively to all implementation costs incurred after the date of adoption.
+We are currently evaluating the consolidated financial statement impact on the consolidated financial statements upon adoption.